paulzfm/ll1pg/README.md

 # ll1pg

-A generator that automatically generates a parser class written in Java which satisfies the context-free grammar (CFG) given as a specification file.
-The parse engine is based on LL(1) parsing technique, from top to bottom.
+Yet another parser generation tool.
+It can generate either a parser class or a LL prediction table in Java.
+The input specification file must specify a LL(1) grammar.

-LL1-Parser-Gen will become a part of the decaf project for the undergraduate course _Principles of Compilation_, Tsinghua University.
+This tool is now a part of the [decaf](https://github.com/decaf-lang/decaf) project for the undergraduate course _Principles of Compilation_ in Tsinghua University.

 ### Build

-See release page for prebuilt jars.
+Prebuilt jars will be updated in the release page.

-If you want to build from source, simply type `gradle build`.
+To build from source, simply type `./gradlew build`.
+To assemble a standalone jar with all dependencies, type `./gradlew assembly` and you'll find it at `build/libs/`.

 ### Usage